 $ ssh user@simplified.guide -- sudo ls user@simplified.guide's password: sudo: no tty present and no askpass program specified

-sudo could also throw the following error, depending on the version.
+sudo could also report a similar error depending on version.

 sudo: a terminal is required to read the password; either use the -S option to read from standard input or configure an askpass helper